talyssonoc/emittr/README.md

 * `#once_any(callback)` - Call `callback` the first time any event is emitted then removes it from list.

+* `#on_many_times(event, times, callback)` - Acts like `#once`, but the listener will be removed from the list only after emitting the event as many times as provided.
+It accepts only positive Integer number as argument.

 ## Remove event listeners

 * `#off(event, callback)` - Remove `callback` from `event` callbacks list.